ClaireGyn/BibTeXManager/README.md

 ## Usage

-To use the `BibTeXManager`, you need to have a `.bib` file ready with entries that potentially lack DOIs.
-You then run the script by specifying the path to your BibTeX file and the output file name.
+Run the script by executing the following command in your terminal.
+You will be prompted to enter the absolute paths for your input and output

-### Example Command
+ `.bib` files:

 ```bash
 python bibtex_manager.py